 The idea behind this one was inspired by something that probably wasn't mentioned in the anime, and the manga hadn't gone into any depth about it.
 As for what it is: I'll only say that it involves Serenity's origins.

 Beyond that, I also wanted to write a story without a real antagonist.
 This story's going to be about loss and being lost, finding oneself and one's place within the grand scheme of things, and discovering something that's been present all along.
-Not that I have any hope in my ability to write any of it well.
+Not that I have any hope in my ability to write such a thing successfully.